 - EZ Disposal & Recycling is our dedicated pick-up vendor.
+The city provides recycling carts to each household, however, you must provide your own trash barrels.
+Barrels cannot exceed 32 gallons or 50lbs and all trash must fit in the barrel with a lid.
+All recycling needs to fit in your recycling cart with the lid closed.
+NO plastic bags are alllowed in recycling carts, as they get caught in recycling machinery.
 Trash and recycling is collected weekly in Waltham.
-Trash must be placed in a bin with a lid & all recycling needs to fit in your recycling cart with the lid closed.
-NO plastic bags!
 Pick-ups are delayed a day for major holidays or snowstorms.
 See our Recycling, Trash, Hazardous Products, and Yard Waste Brochure for a full outline and pick-up calendar, and find your trash & recycling schedule here.
 You can report missed pick-ups to Public Works at 781-314-3855.

 - See our Disposal Index for an overview of how to dispose of common items